chrisemke/jacobson/README.md

 The idea is to just run this command and podman will run the entire dev environment

 obs: before this command you need to create the .env (see sample.env for example)

+to run podman as expected, you will need the packages "podman", "podman-compose" and "aardvark-dns"

 ```bash
 podman compose up -d --build